Nexosis/nexosis.github.io/_guides/Regression.md

 Let's back up and go through the steps in detail.
 #### Starting A Model Building Session
 Building a model means training an algorithm so that we can use it over and over again with data that it hasn't seen before to get your predictions.
 Whereas in a timeseries scenario the most recent data in time can be the most important, a regression model can continue to be useful without taking new observations into account.
-Like any model you will want to refresh it occassionally but in general you'll keep using one regression model for a longer period than for timeseries.
+Like any model you will want to refresh it occasionally but in general you'll keep using one regression model for a longer period than for timeseries.
 That said, model building is our first step and we do that by running a model building session by posting to the following API endpoint...

 ```
 https://ml.nexosis.com/v1/sessions/model